Mohammedfisal1250/EDRAD-CNV/README.md

 - Upload the ground truth file

-(3) Set important parameters inside the GUI:
+(3) Set important parameters inside the GUI with default settings:

-- k (number of neighbors)
+- k (number of neighbors) = 20

-- bandwidth
+- bandwidth = 1

-- bin size
+- bin size = 1000

-- The column size used for segmentation
+- The column size used for segmentation = 50

 (4) Choose the segmentation method (Python-based or R-based);